Updated: PVRHSD to end Region II partnership, close Park Academy therapeutic program

-MONTVALE —The Pascack Valley Regional High School District Board of Education on Feb.
-2 voted to withdraw from Region II, a shared-services special education consortium, and approved the closure of Park Academy, a district-sponsored public school therapeutic program for students in grades 4–8.
+MONTVALE —MONTVALE — The Pascack Valley Regional High School District Board of Education on Feb.
+2 voted to withdraw from Region II, a shared-services special education consortium, and approved the closure of Park Academy, a district-sponsored public school therapeutic program for students in grades 5–8, effective at the end of the current school year.

-On the district website, Park Academy is described as a separate public school program coordinated by the Region II Office of Special Education that serves students in grades 4–8 with behavioral disabilities.
-The district’s website also states that Pascack Valley Regional operates five special education programs and serves approximately 352 classified students, with additional students placed out of district.
+On the district website, Park Academy is described as a separate public school program coordinated by the Region II Office of Special Education for students with behavioral disabilities.
+The website also states that the district operates five special education programs and serves approximately 352 classified students, with additional students placed out of district.

 In other business, Phillips told board members the district is transitioning to a calendar-year Board of Education meeting schedule, a change he said will allow new board members to provide input on meeting dates for the entire calendar year.